When should you see a Relationship Counsellor?

 What if my partner does not want to go to Relationship Counselling?

 If you are the person reading this then I assume that you are seeking therapy.
 Your partner may not be as eager to come and talk to a therapist about their innermost thoughts and feelings.
 In fact, they may go to all measures to avoid therapy.
 It’s a tough one.
 Some partners coerced into counselling have a pre-framed cognitive bias that “this won’t work” or “we can sort it out ourselves”.
-There is often a fear of the unknown.
+There is fear of the unknown.
 Your partner may fear they will be blamed for your problems, they may feel a failure for not being able to fix them.
 You can reassure your partner that you will take responsibility for your part in the tango and it’s not about finger-pointing and blaming.
 Talk about your hopes and vision for your relationship.
 The chances are, you partner wants a healthy, loving, connected, affectionate relationship also.

 Despite all the media hype about de-stigmatizing mental health, I think we have a long way to go.
 They may feel on the back foot talking about emotions and lose face showing vulnerability or fear what others may think of them or fear not being good enough.
 When it comes to talking about feelings with a complete stranger, a trip to the dentist may seem much more appealing.